 The Museum spans a huge range of activities not only at its main London location but also at its four further branches: the Cabinet War Rooms in Whitehall, the historic ship HMS Belfast, moored in the Pool of London, Imperial War Museum Duxford near Cambridge, and Imperial War Museum North in Trafford.
 The information on this website tells you about the permanent displays, the archives, special exhibitions, forthcoming events, education programs, corporate hospitality and shopping facilities.

 …..
 Tower of London …..

-A living record of the past thousand years, a museum and monument to the Crown and the most important place of military architecture in England.
-The long history of the Tower of London includes its use as: an arsenal against foreign enemies; a fortress against domestic ones; a palace for medieval royalty; an execution site for traitors, martyrs and monarchs; and a high security prison with a guest list ranging from Anne Boleyn to Rudolph Hess.
-It has been a treasury, record office, armoury, observatory, royal mint, repository of the Crown Jewels and a zoo (animals presented to the monarchs were kept here until 1834).
+A living record of the past thousand years, a museum and monument to the Crown, and the most important place of military architecture in England.
+The long history of the Tower of London includes its use as an arsenal against foreign enemies; a fortress against domestic ones; a palace for medieval royalty; an execution site for traitors, martyrs and monarchs; and a high-security prison with a guest list ranging from Anne Boleyn to Rudolph Hess.
+It has been a treasury, record office, armory, observatory, royal mint, repository of the Crown Jewels, and a zoo (animals presented to the monarchs were kept here until 1834).

-t was William the Conqueror who began the construction, building the White Tower in 1097 to secure his hold on the land of the Saxons.
-Around this central citadel, William’s successors added stone walls, an encircling moat and no fewer than twenty two towers.
-The Tower was virtually complete by the fourteenth century, the although additional construction (like the Waterloo Barracks), would occur well into the nineteenth century.
+It was William the Conqueror who began the construction, building the White Tower in 1097 to secure his hold on the land of the Saxons.
+Around this central citadel, William’s successors added stone walls, an encircling moat, and no fewer than twenty-two towers.
+The Tower was virtually complete by the fourteenth century, although additional construction (like the Waterloo Barracks), would occur well into the nineteenth century.
 Since Edward IV, security has traditionally rested with forty Yeoman Warders (‘Beefeaters’) and eight flightless ravens whose departure will spell the downfall of England.

 White Tower built by William the Conqueror in 1097 ….